coder/coder/docs/quickstart/generic.md

 coder ssh <workspaceName>
 ```

-You can also access your workspace using the **access URL** you provided when
-deploying Coder (if you're using a temporary deployment and you opted to use
-Coder's tunnel, use the access URL you were provided).
-Log in with the admin
+To access your workspace in the Coder dashboard, navigate to the [configured access URL](../install.md#configure),
-credentials provided to you by Coder.
+and log in with the admin credentials provided to you by Coder.

 ![Coder Web UI with code-server](../images/code-server.png)